Answers advice on Egypt

 The army is on the streets of the main towns.
 Arson and looting have occurred.
 The presence of civil police to maintain law and order remains uncertain.
 Self protection groups have formed in some areas.

 A curfew is currently in place between midnight and 6am.
 These hours are subject to change.
-You should respect curfew provisions and follow the advice of local authorities. over 7 years ago
+You should respect curfew provisions and follow the advice of local authorities. almost 8 years ago

 I there an updated answer to this question? over 7 years agoAnswered by cleopatra via WorldNomads.com